SE-15A/.github/profile/README.md

 <br>

-For proposing any changes to this README, refer to `issue #1`
+For proposing any changes to this README, refer to `issue #1` at https://github.com/SE-15A/.github/issues/1